 Alternative identifiers

-Access control and arrival detection in a home environment and grocery store frequent shopper notifications would be possible if there was a method for an infrastructure network to recognize a client device after they have been apart for a long time and the device has changed its MAC address.
+Access control and arrival detection in a home environment, grocery store frequent shopper notifications, and pervasive surveillance use-cases would be possible if there was a method for an infrastructure network to recognize a client device after they have been apart for a long time and the device has changed its MAC address.

 Correlation of information elements

-An alternative way of enabling the Infrastructure connection steering, and airport queue measurement and grocery store flow analysis use-cases is to provide another method of recognizing when traffic from a device while not associated is from the same device (probing across channels and bands).
+An alternative way of enabling the Infrastructure connection steering, pervasive surveillance, airport queue measurement, and grocery store flow analysis use-cases is to provide another method of recognizing when traffic from a device while not associated is from the same device (probing across channels and bands).
 This could be a method for an infrastructure network to correlate a client device’s traffic, despite its use of more than one MAC address in that traffic.

 References: